ConsoleMage/user-management-api/README.md

 (5pts) Did you use Copilot to debug your code?

-> The error handling and logging middleware had an issue where the original response stream was not properly restored if an exception occurred.
+> Yes.
+The error handling and logging middleware had an issue where the original response stream was not properly restored if an exception occurred.
 This was fixed by using a `try...finally` block to ensure the original stream is always restored, preventing it from being disposed unexpectedly.

 ## Activity 3: Implementing and Managing Middleware with Copilot